tl-its-umich-edu/ctools-test-scripts/scripts/messages/27_Messages_Instructor_ReadMesssage.txt

 verifyFile|TestAttachment.doc

 click|Logout
-verifyText|You are about to log out
+verifyText|Are you sure you want to log out?

-click|Log Out
+click|logout
 verifyText|$logoutText